nelly2k/notes/coding/aws/sqs.md

 **Visibility timeout** is the amount of time that the message is invisible in the SQS queue after a reader picks up that message.
 Provided the job is processed before the visibility time out expires, the message will then be deleted from the queue.
 IF the job is not processed within that time, the message will become visible again and another reader will process it.
 This could result in the same message being delivered twice.
 Max 12 hours.

+:bulb: if messages taking too long to process you can extends visibility period calling API __ChangeMessageVisibility__

 Amazon SQS long polling is a wy to retrieve messages from your Amazon SQS queues.
 While the regular short polling returns immediately, long polling doesn't return a response until a message arrives in the message queue, or the long poll times out.